vercel/examples/edge-middleware/jwt-authentication/README.md

 # JWT Authentication

-The example shows how to do JWT authentication at the edge using Next.js Middleware and Edge Functions.
+The example shows how to do JWT authentication at the edge using Edge Middleware and Edge Functions.

 ## Demo